Sufianlab/HumanFall2022/README.md

 # HumanFall2022
-# Dataset may be shared for privately academic purposes only.
+# Dataset shall shared privately for academic purposes only.